Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 What will we learn by solving this problem?

-Children: We will learn to find the unknown component based on auxiliary words (3 times more).
+Children: We will learn to find an unknown component based on auxiliary words (3 times more).

 Teacher: What knowledge do we need to solve the problem?

-Children: Knowledge of the rules for choosing actions for auxiliary words.
+Children: Knowledge of the rules for choosing actions based on auxiliary words.

 Knowledge of multiplication tables.

-The ability to highlight a condition in a task, a question?
+The ability to identify a condition or question in a problem?

 Teacher: How will we solve the problem?